Boris Skossyreff: Detention

 On the 23 July 1934, he was transferred to Madrid by train, accompanied by two agents.
 His arrival in the Spanish capital coincided with Spanish journalists, who tried to interview him.
 He was sent to the Modelo prison in Madrid, while acting as a monarch in exile.
-Historian Arnau González explained that during his stay at Modelo de Madrid, Boris and his collaborators continued to interpret the papers they had signed.
+Historian Arnau Gonzàlez explained that during his stay at Modelo de Madrid, Boris and his collaborators continued to interpret the papers they had signed.
 Thus, they received several telegrams in their name, in which they guaranteed that "all documents were safe" and that they would receive a postal order of 200 pesetas.
 There was never an explanation on which documents or what happened to the money.

 Spanish authorities noted that Skossyreff carried a Dutch passport, but declared himself to be a Russian white émigré.
 However, this background is somewhat contradicted by a report in the publication Spain Week by Week, which claimed on 25 July 1934, that Skossyreff was a Jew who resided for some years in Catalonia and Majorca.
 That account also contended that Skossyreff had made his proclamation on 11 July and that he had declared himself "Boris I, Prince of the Valleys of Andorra, Count of Orange and Baron of Skossyreff… Sovereign of Andorra and Defender of the Faith."

 Visit to Olhão

 In Olhão, Portugal, Skossyreff met Francisco Fernandes Lopes who wrote an article in 1935 about the "King of Andorra".
 It was at this stage that Skossyreff finally obtained a passport and left Olhão for Genoa, where he was denied disembarkation, only to proceed to Marseille where he finally disembarked to be reunited with his French wife.

 In France, the police seized his passport on 7 January 1936.
-Skossyreff was later said to have called Francisco Fernandes Lopes in distress with a plea to contact the then Portuguese dictator - Oliveira Salazar - to have him diplomatically intercede for him; one which seems to have occurred.
+Skossyreff was later said to have called Francisco Fernandes Lopes in distress with a plea to contact the then Portuguese dictator — Oliveira Salazar — to have him diplomatically intercede for him; one which seems to have occurred.
 After 3 months in prison in Aix-en-Provence, the French authorities allowed him to return to Portugal, where he was again arrested for not having a residence permit.

-Imprisonment and later life
+Imprisonments and later life

 In June 1936, he returned to Spain, coinciding with the start of the Spanish Civil War.
 He went on to France in 1936, where he was arrested again in Saint-Cannat.
 In 1938, the French authorities allowed him to return to Aix-en-Provence.